pdjr-signalk/pdjr-skplugin-switchbank/README.md

-The control architecture consists of a Signal K plugin which handles the logic of what to do when and this plugin which binds Signal K's logical switchbanks to NMEA 2000 out on the NMEA bus.
+The control architecture consists of a Signal K plugin which handles the logic of what to do when and this plugin which binds Signal K's logical switchbanks to NMEA 2000 devices out on the NMEA bus.

 ## Description